Difficult Bible Quiz about the Bible Persons.

 Listed by their ages, the tribes of Jacob's sons are Reuben, Simeon, Levi, Judah, Dan, Naphtali, Gad, Asher, Issachar, Zebulun, Joseph, and Benjamin.

-It's a coincidence that the smallest tribe came from the youngest son.
+Coincidentally, the smallest tribe originated from Jacob's youngest son.

 -